trallard/TLJH-azure-button/README.md

 ## What is in this repo?

 This repository contains the ARM (Azure Resource Manager) template for the Littlest JupyterHub deployment.
-Allowing you to deploy a vanilla Littlest JupyterHub by clicking on the deploy to Azure blue button at the top of this document.
+This template was created to help you deploy a vanilla Littlest JupyterHub by clicking on the deploy to Azure blue button at the top of this document.

 ## 💻 How does the Deploy on Azure button work?
-The ARM template contains all the basic configuration needed to deploy a your own  Littlest JupyterHub on Azure.
+The ARM template contains all the basic configuration needed to deploy your own  Littlest JupyterHub on Azure.

 This template follows the configuration detailed in [https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html).
 But it reduces some of the friction by eliminating the need to create resources manually using the Azure portal.

-🚨 Note that you still need to manually remove your resources when you are done using them.
+🚨 Note that you still need to remove your resources manually when you are done using them.

 🚧 To deploy your TLJH follow these steps: